 Upcoming Programs and Events

-• December 5, 2024 - SAVE THE DATE: GPBRS Holiday Party at Mounts Botanical Garden, Time: TBD night.
-Potluck with main dish provided by GPBRS.
+• December 5, 2024 - GPBRS Holiday Party at Mounts Botanical Garden, Time: 6:30 pm.
+Potluck with Baked Ham provided by GPBRS.
+Everyone else bring sides, desserts.
+Games, raffles, food and holiday cheer!
 (No regular meeting due to holiday.)

 • Tips and Tricks for South Florida